WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 #### Troubleshooting EC2 instances in ASG

 First thing you need to do is to **place the instance in a standby state**.
 When in **standby state**, the instance will be **detached from ELB and target group, it is still part of ASG though**.
 If you do not want ASG to continue the scaling processes you can **suspend ASG scaling processes**.
 Keep in mind that you are **still billed for the ec2 that are in standby state**

+#### ELB pass-through

+When you want to achieve pass-through on load balancers you usually want end-to-end encryption when it comes to traffic.
+Normally, traffic is decrypted at load-balancer level.
+But sometimes you need end-to-end encryption for compliance reasons.
+Then **you need to use either classic LB or NLB**.
+This is because these have some awareness on **layer 4**.
+This is important since **when you want end-to-end encryption you need to use TCP instead of HTTPS**.
+That means that **ALB is not capable of handling that traffic** since it only knows how to handle layer 7 stuff.

 #### Accessing VPC Endpoints